If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they signify.

 The processing unit (whether it is graphical or central) has to perform an incredible amount of calculations each second.
 They accomplish this by transferring electricity, which in turn generates heat.
 Due to the sheer number of processes that the chip performs, it can become extremely hot.

-This is where the heatsink and fans come in as the most prevalent cooling methods.
-There are also alternative methods, such as water cooling, but the heatsink/fan combo is the most prevalent one because it is straightforward (and comparatively cheap).
+This is where the heatsink and fans come in as the most common cooling techniques.
+There are also alternative methods, such as water cooling, but the heatsink/fan combo is the most prevalent one because it is straightforward (and relatively inexpensive).

 Thermal Paste